top of page

 Talking about suicide won’t make someone more likely to do it, but it might help prevent them if they are considering it.

-• Remember to look after yourself as well – it can be difficult helping someone who is feeling suicidal.
-You don’t have to be suicidal to contact the Samaritans, and they can help you talk through how you’re feeling.
+Remember to look after yourself as well – it can be difficult helping someone who is feeling suicidal.
+You don’t have to be feeling suicidal to contact the Samaritans, and they can help you talk through how you’re feeling.

-If you or someone you know is having suicidal thoughts, you can call the Smaritans for free 24/7 on 116 123 from any phone.
+If you or someone you know is having suicidal thoughts, you can call the Samaritans for free 24/7 on 116 123 from any phone.
 Or, if you'd prefer, email jo@samaritans.org for a response within 24 hours.

 Risk factors

-• Lower socio-economic status
+• People with a lower socio-economic status

-• Dependence on alcohol or other substances
+• Those dependent on alcohol or drugs

-• History of self-harm
+• People with a history of self-harm

 Free Health Promotion Resources: Be the first to receive Health Chatter information, and other content related to employee health and wellbeing by signing up to our Health Chatter emails.